 - International students are also welcomed to apply to our MScA online program, which does not require citizenship or permanent resident status.

 English Language Requirement

 Applicants to the Master of Science in Analytics program who do not meet the English Language Proficiency criteria must submit proof of English language proficiency.
-The Analytics program requires a minimum TOEFL 104 (no less than 26 on each subsection) or IELTS 7 (no sub-score requirement).
+The Analytics program requires a minimum TOEFL 102 (no sub-score requirement) or IELTS 7 (no sub-score requirement).

 Application Process and Fees